 This isn’t a charity, right?
 By the nature of the word, reselling means that money will need to change hands.
 Whether you’re offering the friends-and-family discount to… well, friends and family… or expecting to turn a profit, you’ll need to determine how much to charge and how to notify customers that a payment is due.

 Even a simple business plan likely includes some description of your target audience and a basic forecast of sales and expenses.
 Attaching numbers to your reseller hosting goals helps you predict income and, eventually profits.
 You have complete control over what you will charge your customers, and learning how to price your products appropriately can be extraordinarily difficult.

 Once you’ve determined your prices, an automated billing system will come in handy.
-Most reseller hosting plans that include cPanel and WHM also include WHMCS, which is an extraordinarily popular one-stop solution for client management, invoicing, and support tools all integrated into a centralized platform.
+Most reseller hosting packages that include cPanel and WHM also include WHMCS, which is an extraordinarily popular one-stop solution for client management, invoicing, and customer service tools all integrated into a centralized platform.
 ResellersPanel created a thorough and detailed guide for configuring WHMCS to work with your products and services.

 Step 4: Support Your Customers